SARE: Sustainable Agriculture Research and Education

-Over the last three years this project moved from studying the health and pasture needs of animals to information on how farmers can develop and manage soils in their pasture to meet those needs.
+Over the last three years this project taught participants how to write a grazing plan and shared information on how farmers can develop and manage soils in their pasture.
 Hands-on field workshops have illustrated the value of healthy soil and the management practices farmers can implement on their land.

-This year workshops beginning in February 2023 will address nutrient management within a pasture system tying it back to the soil health perspective taught in 2021-2022.
+This year, webinars and field workshops addressed nutrient management within a pasture system tying it back to the soil health perspective taught previously.

-We are presently surveying farmers and agricultural service providers across the region to develop our project curriculum for our next three-year project from 2024-2026.
-Topics under consideration include farm biosecurity/animal disease prevention/traceability/emergency preparedness; enhanced pasture management; environmental/climate mitigation strategies, livestock processing and slaughter; end product quality.
+We are presently developing our project curriculum for our next three-year project.
+Topics under consideration include enhanced pasture/grazing management, animal nutrition, and product quality.

 Joe Bonelli – CT SARE State Coordinator

 Jean C. King – Tri-State SARE Project Facilitator

 Heather Faubert – RI SARE State Coordinator